fyii200/AL-Meta-Regression/README.md

 Code (MetaRegressionCode.R) used to generate emmetrope-specific AL growth curves (from 6 to 24 years old) for East-asian (EA) and non-EA populations (and combined) as seen in the manuscript entitled "Normal Eye Growth Rate from 6 to 24 Years Old: A Meta-Regression Involving 4402 Emmetropic Eyes".
 All results presented in the manuscript can be reproduced by running the code.

+PS: cleaned dataset utilised herein is available as supplementary material in the aforementioned manuscript.